stevenjpr/stevenjpr/HumanUserGuide.md

 ### What are your quirks?
 * *Tell us about those traits that are uniquely yours.
 How do you like to make decisions?
 How do you react to conflict?*

+I'm not particulary good at thinking on my feet or having quick responses.
+When it comes to making decisions and dealing with conflict I do much better if I have time to think things through and decide on my approach.
+If you stop by my office for a quick question, there may be a period of time in which I look like I'm drawing a blank.

+Over the years, I have come to prefer more direct communication, whether it be positive or negative.
+Best to just get right to the point rather than take some indirect route to the issue at hand.

 ### What are some things that people might misunderstand about you that you should clarify?
 * *Think of some labels people may apply to you.
 Tell us why those are wrong.*